Are you ready to learn the best way to consolidate credit card debt?

 Talk to an IAPDA Certified Debt Specialist Toll-Free (866) 376-9846 & learn about paying off debt faster!

 Considering using a bank to consolidate credit cards?
-First, search around at different banks and compare interest rates on personal loans, don’t just choose the first bank because it’s closest to your home.
+First, search around at different banks, and compare interest rates on personal loans, don’t just choose the first bank because it’s closest to your home.
 You can even try to negotiate with the bank, let them know that you won’t move forward at that high of an interest rate and that another bank is offering you a lower APR.

-Some people consider 10% to be a high APR, while other consumers may consider above 20% to be a high APR, it’s personal preference and should be based on what your current interest rates are costing you.
+Some people consider 10% to be a high APR, while other consumers may find above 20% to be a high APR, it’s personal preference and should be based on what your current interest rates are costing you.

 Credit Card Consolidation Calculators